-- Health Services and Health Insurance Plan fee
+- Student Health Services fees and Student Health Insurance Plan fees

 - Activities fee

 Tuition and fees for the whole year (and rent, if any, billed for residence hall or affiliated housing) must be paid in full before you will be permitted to register for the fall semester.
-You will also be responsible for your spring semester residence hall fee or monthly Harvard University Housing rent when it is billed.
+LL.M. students will also be responsible for their spring semester residence hall fee or monthly Harvard University Housing rent when it is billed.
 S.J.D. students are billed by semester.

 Students who have a sponsoring organization that will be paying Harvard University directly for all or part of the student’s tuition and fees must complete and submit the Third-Party Billing Form (available in the admissions binder or on the Admitted Students website).
-The student’s sponsor will receive a separate billing statement and payment instructions for Harvard University’s Third Party Billing Office.
-The student bill must not be sent to the sponsor.
-Students are responsible for paying the items on their student bills that the sponsor will not be paying.
+The student’s sponsor will receive a separate billing statement and payment instructions from Harvard University’s Third Party Billing Office.
+Students are responsible for paying the items on their student accounts that the sponsor will not be paying.
 In addition, if the student’s sponsor fails to pay the agreed-upon amount, the student is responsible for paying all charges remaining on the student’s account before the end of the academic year.